dallasfoley/progress-tracker-frontend/README.md

 # Progress Tracker Frontend

 ### The frontend for a Reading Progress Tracker application.

 Our frontend utilizes a Backend-For-Frontend architecture where as much of the rendering work is done on the server as possible.
 This allows us to optimize performance in a variety of methods and reduce the bundle size that needs to be sent to the client.

 The overall structure of the entire application is as follows:

 We have a Next.js application deployed through Vercel, which runs in the client's browser runtime environment as well as on a Node.js runtime environment through serverless functions (basically, AWS Lambda functions spin up managed EC2 instances where you don't need to interact manually with the server, and Vercel adds a layer abstraction on top of this to spin up AWS Lambda Functions through their platform).
 Our Next.js backend is connected to our Javalin RESTful API deployed on an AWS EC2 instance through a Docker container, which is connected to our MySQL database managed by AWS RDS.

-We utilize Next.js as a proxy layer between the client and the Javalin server, which allows us to keep all of our calls to the Javalin server on the server side, which enhances security by hiding sensitive data from the client, validates and sanitizes all user inputs, etc. It also greatly enhances performance by allowing us to cache our statically rendered routes (technically caching their RSC Payload, we also cache the static components of our dynamically rendered routes through Next.js's experimental Partial Prerendering), caching our requests to the Javalin server with its Data Cache along with a few other caching layers detailed below.
+We utilize Next.js as a proxy layer between the client and the Javalin server, which allows us to keep all of our calls to the Javalin server on the server side, enhancing security by hiding sensitive data from the client, parsing/validating user inputs, etc. It also greatly enhances performance through prerendering and prefetching routes and allowing us to cache our statically rendered routes, and caching the responses from our Javalin server with its Data Cache, along with a few other caching layers detailed below.

 ## Technologies Used

 ### Next.js
 Next.js is all about optimizing the performance of our React frontend, particularly optimizing how our pages are rendered, how we cache our pages/components/functions and SEO.
 Next.js proposes a model where as much of the frontend functionality as possible, usually rendering and data fetching/updating, is pushed to the backend.
 This can allow us to prerender our static pages (HTML that does not need to be generated at request time) and cache them in Vercel's Edge Network at build time so they can be rendered and hydrated instantly on the client.
 Dynamic pages, on the other hand, must be generated at request time.
 However, we can use Next to stream in components as their data is fetched.
 We also utilize Next.js's experimental Partial Prerendering (PPR) feature, which allows us to combine dynamic and static rendering to prerender and cache our static components while only dynamically rendering the components that need to be, on the same page.
 Much more on all of this below.